tgvashworth/integrator/README.md

 Actions have four **phases**: *setup*, *assert*, *teardown* and *done*.

 Each action should make some changes to the application (click buttons, type stuff, etc) and then assert that the changes were made successfully.
-They should be as *atomic as possible*.
+They should be as *atomic as possible*, and are all optional.

+While the phases can be used for anything, it will be better to use them consistently:

+- *setup* should do the work of the action, changing the application and updating the model
+- *assert* should check that *setup* work was carried out successfully, and throw if it wasn't.
+Assertions should generally be made with comparisons to the *model*
+- *teardown* should undo any work done in setup that would otherwise prevent a user from carrying on their work (for example, closing a modal or logging-out)
+- *done* should check that *teardown* was carried out successfully, and throw if it wasn't

+It's going to take some time to figure out the correct usage of teardown, but currently the view is that you should:

+- use teardown to undo anything that significantly changes the user's view of the application
+- don't undo changes to the application's data (instead, update the model and compare)

 #### Dependencies